birendpatel/lemon/README.md

 # Installation Guide

 Clone this repository and issue the command `sudo make install` from within the new directory.
 By default, the Lemon executable will be placed in `/usr/local/bin`.
+To uninstall Lemon, issue `sudo make uninstall`.

-If you want to install Lemon in a different directory, just use `sudo make install INSTALL_PATH=...` instead.
+You can modify the default installation directory by issuing `sudo make install INSTALL_PATH=...` and `sudo make uninstall INSTALL_PATH...`.
 You may need to export the path.
 If so, add `export PATH=$PATH:...` to your `~/.profile` and then reload with `. ~/.profile`.
+Uninstallation will not remove the path.

 # License